TeachingSeminarsBachelor

 Verfahren für die Zusammensetzung der Gruppen -

-Themen Brief overview of the topics of the term papers during the first meeting (3rd CW)
+Themen Brief overview of the topics of the term papers during the first meeting (42 CW 2023.)

 Verfahren für Themenvergabe preference-based (lottery draw if necessary)